Your Employee and Family Assistance Program is a support service that can help you take the first step toward change.

 Generally, a positive skin test is less consistent than a negative.
 Other tests like the RAST and ELISA measure the levels of antibodies in the blood.
 These tests can be good initial indicators of an allergy but can also be undependable, since people can have antibodies to foods, without suffering an allergic reaction.

-Check the labels on your favorite foods on an ongoing basis.
+Check the labels on your favourite foods on an ongoing basis.
 Ingredients are always changing.
 Food labels can also be inaccurate.
 Stay up to date through allergy networks and Web sites.
 Consider foods you may not have thought of as part of your regular diet.
-Looking into new flavors and choices may enhance your choices and even your health.
+Looking into new flavours and choices may enhance your choices and even your health.

 When dining out, don't be afraid to quiz the waiter about how your food is prepared and make him or her aware of your allergies.
+Across Canada, 1800 restaurants, including nine national chains, are now participating in Allergy Aware.
+This program provides diners with information on common allergies and menu item ingredients.
+Look for the Allergy Aware symbol in restaurant windows.
 Many with allergies also carry epi-pens, in case a life-threatening reaction should occur.

 Allergies are a part of life for many people and can cause frightening and sudden symptoms.
 Gather as much information as possible and make choices that ensure continued enjoyment of as many foods as possible.